Supporting the Weight of the Door

 Extension Garage Door Springs

 Extension springs are typically installed on garage doors where there is little headroom, or there is an inability to use a rear torsion spring.
 These springs work by extending and contracting when on an overhead door.
-We recommend avoiding extension garage door springs unless you have no other option.
+We recommend avoiding extension garage door springs in Vancouver unless you have no other option.
 This is because extension springs can be more dangerous when they snap.
 Additionally, they don’t last as long as torsion springs.
 It is also important to mention extension springs require more parts, which can be a hassle with an appliance with so many working parts already.